sanjaymeena/sanjaymeena.github.io/_posts/book_notes/_posts/2016-06-1-book_notes_100_baggers_stock_that_return_100_1.md

 ### 10. You Should Be a Reluctant Seller

-In his book 'Common Stocks and Uncommon Profits', Phil Fischer had a chapter called mentions : "If the job has been done correctly when a common stock is purchased, the time to sell it is - almost never"
+In his book 'Common Stocks and Uncommon Profits', Phil Fischer mentions : "If the job has been done correctly when a common stock is purchased, the time to sell it is - almost never"

 In book '100 to 1 in the Stock Market', Thomas Phelps gave a selling advice 'Never if you can help it take an investment action for a non-investment reason.'